What are smoked baked beans

 - Bell pepper – adds a sweet, mild flavor to this dish.
 I substituted mini sweet peppers because that’s what I had on hand when I made this dish.
 Either work, and both add great flavor.

 - Light brown sugar – adds a deep caramel flavor and a touch of sweetness.
-Molasses or dark brown sugar are good substitutes.
+Molasses or dark brown sugar is a good substitute.

 - Worcestershire sauce – helps to balance out the sweetness in this dish with its strong flavor profile from soy sauce and anchovies.